harding/old-docs-history-bitcoin.org/en/developer-guide.md

 [extended key]: #term-extended-key "A public or private key extended with the chain code, which adds an extra 32 bytes of entropy"
 [extended private key]: #term-extended-private-key "A private key extended with the chain code, which adds an extra 32 bytes of entropy"
 [extended public key]: #term-extended-public-key "A public key extended with the chain code, which adds an extra 32 bytes of entropy "
-[enternal chain]: #term-enternal-chain "A default subdivision in HD wallet accounts used for public P2PH addresses and other public keys used by other people"
+[external chain]: #term-external-chain "A default subdivision in HD wallet accounts used for public P2PH addresses and other public keys used by other people"
+[escrow contract]: #term-escrow-contract "A contract in which the spender and receiver store satoshis in a multisig output until both parties agree to release the satoshis"
 [fiat]: #term-fiat "National currencies such as the dollar or euro"
 [genesis block]: #term-genesis-block "The first block created; also called block 0"
 [hardened child key]: #term-hardened-child-key "In an HD wallet, a child key which can only be derived from a parent private key; it cannot be derived from a parent public key"
 [HD account]: #term-hd-account "A sub-chain of the master chain in an HD wallet"
 [header nonce]: #term-header-nonce "Four bytes of arbitrary data in a block header used to let miners create headers with different hashes for proof of work"
 [high-priority transactions]: #term-high-priority-transactions "Transactions which don't pay a transaction fee; only transactions spending long-idle outputs are eligible"
-[input]: #FIXME-TX "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
+[input]: #term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
+[inputs]: #term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [internal chain]: #term-internal-chain "A default subdivision in HD wallet accounts used for change addresses and other self-created transactions"
 [intermediate certificate]: #term-intermediate-certificate "A intermediate certificate authority certificate which helps connect a leaf (receiver) certicate to a root certificate authority"
 [key fingerprint]: #term-key-fingerprint "The first 32 bits of an extended key (not including the chain code) used to identify the extended key"
 [key index]: #term-key-index "An index number used in the HD wallet formula to generate child keys from a parent key"
+[key pair]: #term-key-pair "A private key and its derived public key"
 [label]: #term-label "The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated)"
 [leaf certificate]: #term-leaf-certificate "The end-node in a certificate chain; in the payment protocol, it is the certificate belonging to the receiver of satoshis"
+[locktime]: #term-locktime "Part of a transaction which indicates the earliest time or earliest block when that transaction can be added to the block chain"
 [long-term fork]: #term-long-term-fork "When a series of blocks have corresponding block heights, indicating a possiblly serious problem"
 [mainnet]: #FIXME-Intro "The Bitcoin main network used to transfer satoshis (compare to testnet, the test network)"
-[master key seed]: #term-master-key-seed "A potentially-short value used as a seed to generate a master key for an HD wallet"
 [master key]: #term-master-key "In an HD wallet, top-level private key extended by the chaincode; master keys are usually generated by a seed"
 [merge]: #term-merge "Spending, in the same transaction, multiple outputs which can be traced back to different previous spenders, leaking information about how many satoshis you control"
 [merge avoidance]: #term-merge-avoidance "A strategy for selecting which outputs to spend that avoids merging outputs with different histories that could leak private information"
 [message]: #term-message "A parameter of bitcoin: URIs which allows the receiver to optionally specify a message to the spender"
 [Merkle root]: #term-merkle-root "The root node of a Merkle tree descended from all the hashed pairs in the tree"
 [Merkle tree]: #term-merkle-tree "A tree constructed by hashing paired data, then pairing and hashing the results until a single hash remains, the Merkle root"
+[micropayment channel]: #term-micropayment-channel
 [millibits]: #term-millibits "0.001 bitcoins (100,000 satoshis)"
+[mine]: #term-miner "Creating Bitcoin blocks which solve proof-of-work puzzles in exchange for block rewards and transaction fees"
 [miner]: #term-miner "Creators of Bitcoin blocks who solve proof-of-work puzzles in exchange for block rewards and transaction fees"
 [miners]: #term-miner "Creators of Bitcoin blocks who solve proof-of-work puzzles in exchange for block rewards and transaction fees"
+[minimum fee]: #term-minimum-fee "The minimum fee a transaction must pay in must circumstances to be mined or broadcast by peers across the network"
-[multisig]: #FIXME-TX "An output script using OP_CHECKMULTISIG to check for multiple signatures"
+[multisig]: #term-multisig "An output script using OP_CHECKMULTISIG to check for multiple signatures"
 [network]: #FIXME-P2P "The Bitcoin P2P network which broadcasts transactions and blocks"
 [normal child key]: #term-normal-child-key "A standard public or private Bitcoin key which was derived from an extended key"
+[Null data]: #term-null-data "A standard transaction type which allows adding 40 bytes of arbitrary data to the block chain up to once per transaction"
+[op_checkmultisig]: #term-op-checkmultisig "Op code which returns true if one or more provided signatures (m) sign the correct parts of a transaction and match one or more provided public keys (n)"
+[op_checksig]: #term-op-checksig "Op code which returns true if a signature signs the correct parts of a transaction and matches a provided public key"
+[op code]: #op-codes "Operation codes which run functions within a script"
+[op_dup]: #term-op-dup "Operation which duplicates the entry below it on the stack"
+[op_equal]:#term-op-equal "Operation which returns true if the two entries below it on the stack are equalivent"
+[op_equalverify]: #term-op-equalverify "Operation which terminates the script in failure unless the two entries below it on the stack are equavilent"
+[op_hash160]: #term-op-hash160 "Operation which converts the entry below it on the stack into a RIPEMD(SHA256()) hashed version of itself"
+[op_return]: #term-op-return "Operation which terminates the script in failure"
+[op_verify]: #term-op-verify "Operation which terminates the script if the entry below it on the stack is non-true (zero)"
 [orphan]: #term-orphan "Blocks which were successfully mined but which aren't included on the current valid block chain"
-[output]: #FIXME-TX "The output of a transaction which transfers value to a script"
+[output]: #term-output "The output of a transaction which transfers value to a script"
+[output index]: #term-output-index "The sequencially-numbered index of outputs in a single transaction starting from 0"
-[outputs]: #FIXME-TX "The outputs of a transaction which transfer value to scripts"
+[outputs]: #term-output "The outputs of a transaction which transfer value to scripts"
-[output scripts]: #FIXME-TX "The script part of an output which sets the conditions for spending of the satoshis in that output"
-[P2PH]: #FIXME-TX "A script which Pays To Pubkey Hashes (P2PH), allowing spending of satoshis to anyone with a Bitcoin address"
+[P2PH]: #term-p2ph "A script which Pays To Pubkey Hashes (P2PH), allowing spending of satoshis to anyone with a Bitcoin address"
+[P2SH]: #term-p2sh "A script which Pays To Script Hashes (P2SH), allowing convienent spending of satoshis to an address referencing a script"
-[P2SH multisig]: #FIXME-TX "A multisig script embedded in the redeemScript of a pay-to-script-hash (P2SH) transaction"
+[P2SH multisig]: #term-p2sh-multisig "A multisig script embedded in the redeemScript of a pay-to-script-hash (P2SH) transaction"
 [parent key]: #term-parent-key "An extended private or public key capable of forming child keys"
 [payment protocol]: #term-payment-protocol "The protocol defined in BIP70 which lets spenders get signed payment details from receivers"
 [PaymentACK]: #term-paymentack "The PaymentACK of the payment protocol which allows the receiver to indicate to the spender that the payment is being processed"
 [PaymentDetails]: #term-paymentdetails "The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender"
 [PaymentRequest]: #term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
 [PaymentRequests]: #term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
+[peer]: #FIXME-P2P "Peer on the P2P network who receives and broadcasts transactions and blocks"
 [peers]: #FIXME-P2P "Peers on the P2P network who receive and broadcast transactions and blocks"
 [PKI]: #term-pki "Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https)."
-[private key]: #FIXME-TX "The private portion of a keypair which can create signatures which other people can verify using the public key"
+[private key]: #term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
-[private keys]: #FIXME-TX "The private portion of a keypair which can create signatures which other people can verify using the public key"
+[private keys]: #term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
+[pubkey hash]: #term-pubkey-hash "The hash of a public key which can be included in a P2PH output"
-[public key]: #FIXME-TX "The public portion of a keypair which can be safely distributed to other people so they can verify a signature created with the corresponding private key"
+[public key]: #term-public-key "The public portion of a keypair which can be safely distributed to other people so they can verify a signature created with the corresponding private key"
-[public keys]: #FIXME-TX "The public portion of a keypair which can be safely distributed to other people so they can verify a signature created with the corresponding private key"
+[public keys]: #term-public-key "The public portion of a keypair which can be safely distributed to other people so they can verify a signature created with the corresponding private key"
+[pp amount]: #term-pp-amount "Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular output script"
 [pp expires]: #term-pp-expires "The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires"
 [pp memo]: #term-pp-memo "The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos"
 [pp merchant data]: #term-pp-merchant-data "The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments"